rudydesplan/dsti-devops/flask-api/README.md

 ```

-It will start a web server available in your browser at http://localhost:5000.
+It will start a web server available in your browser at http://localhost:5000 and a mongodb instance initialised with user credentials provided in .env file.
 ![index.html](../images/index.png)

 2. Prepare a CSV file